Farid-Najar/MELMO/README.md

 ```

 where:

-- `f` is smooth and convex
+- `f` is smooth
-- `g` is non-convex and proximable
+- `g` is non-smooth and weakly-convex
 - `T` is a linear operator

 The algorithm uses:

-- Moreau envelope smoothing of the non-convex term
+- Moreau envelope smoothing of the non-smooth term
 - Frank-Wolfe style linear minimization steps
 - Diminishing step sizes for convergence guarantees

 ## Citations

 If you use this code in your research, please cite the corresponding paper.

-## License

-[Add your license here]